 Attention merchants are the people who get our attention via various means, then sell it to others who want to sell us products and services.

-The idea is almost 100 years old, with the first radio commercial airing in August of 1922.
+The idea is about 100 years old, with the first radio commercial airing in August 1922.

-The commercials interruptions we’ve all come to hate started as the means of covering the costs of building out radio transmission facilities.
+The commercial interruptions we’ve all come to hate started to fund the building of radio transmission facilities.
 Later the idea was expanded to broadcast TV.
 Even cable TV without commercials didn’t last long.
-Commercials proved not only to be a good way to cover costs, but to make some serious money as well.
+Commercials proved not only to be a good way to cover costs but to make some serious money as well.

 Then the Internet happened, and search engines started offering us their services so we could better find interesting stuff.

-Then in 1996 a student at Stanford named Larry Page started working on a research project exploring the mathematical properties of how academic papers cite each other.
-Shortly later his friend Sergey Brin joined him in this project as the math was very difficult and Page needed help.
+Shortly later his friend Sergey Brin joined him in this project as the math was difficult and Page needed help.